amuraru/koperator/README.md

 *Koperator takes a different approach by using simple `Pods`, `ConfigMaps`, and `PersistentVolumeClaims` instead of `StatefulSets`.
 These resources allow us to build an Operator that is better suited to manage Apache Kafka.*
 With Koperator, you can modify the configuration of unique Brokers, remove specific Brokers from clusters, and use multiple Persistent Volumes for each Broker.

-If you want to learn more about our design motivations and the scenarios that drove us to create Koperator, please continue reading on our documentation page [here](https://banzaicloud.github.io/koperator-docs/docs/scenarios/).
+If you want to learn more about our design motivations and the scenarios that drove us to create Koperator, please continue reading on our [documentation page](https://opensource.adobe.com/koperator/docs/scenarios/).

 ![Koperator architecture](docs/img/kafka-operator-arch.png)